How a hybrid power plant on Galapagos is protecting the archipelago and the climate at the same time

 Leuris Garcés, who introduces herself and her work below, is responsible for the operation and maintenance of the power plant.

 My name is Leuris Garcés and I am responsible for the operation and maintenance of the hybrid power plant on Isabela.
-I'm an electronics engineer and I've been working here for five years – that's about how long the power plant has been in operation.
+I'm an electronics engineer and I've been working here for six years – that's about how long the power plant has been in operation.
 It consists of a thermal power plant and a photovoltaic system that supplies the 3,000 inhabitants and an additional 3,000 to 4,000 tourists with energy every month.
 Isabela is a hotel island, we have quite a lot hotels, but very little industry.

 The power plant consists of a 952 kilowatt (kW) photovoltaic system; a lithium battery with a capacity of 330 kilowatt hours (kWh) and an output of 660 kW; and five Flex Fuel Scania engines with 325 kW each.
 The energy requirement is around 1,400 kW, during the day we contribute around 800 kW with the photovoltaic system and around 600 kW with thermal generation.